 - The disc golf course using the baskets that have been included as a part of this Program must be open for play to the general public a majority of the time. i.e. When classes are not in session.

 - The course must be located on property that either the organization applying to the Program owns/controls, or that the organization has the express written approval (included with your application) of the land owner to design and install the course in question on their property.
 The particular land in question must also be approved for use as a disc golf course by the land owner.

-- If an award is given to an organization through this Program, they must install all of the holes on the disc golf course within one year of receiving the shipment of baskets from the basket manufacturer.
-Failure to install all of the holes designed for play on the course within one year of receipt of the shipment of baskets will result in the organization being sent an invoice for the retail cost of any baskets that had initially been provided at (only) the cost of shipping.
+- If an award is granted through the Matching Baskets Program the recipient must install all of the baskets on the disc golf course within 1 year of award notification.
+Invoice must be paid for all baskets and shipping costs from the manufacturer within ninety (90) days of award notification.
+Failure to install all of the baskets within 1 year or failure to pay the invoice for the baskets and shipping in the first ninety (90) days, will result in an invoice to the awardee for the entire retail cost of the baskets that had initially been provided for (only) the cost of shipping.

 - A detailed map of the proposed course design must be provided to the DGF as a part of this application process.
 The proposed course design will then be reviewed by members of the Course Development Committee and, should the Course Development Committee recommend approval of the application, by members of the DGF Board.

 - A detailed financial plan for the course must be presented, which itemizes the funds that have been allocated toward the installation of said course on the organization's property.